-- OVH act on and adopt recommendations made via various elements of the Customer Voice Framework e.g. Service Review Groups or Tenants Policy Review Group - 4.
-Accountability: To allow residents to collectively work in partnership to independently scrutinise and hold their housing association to account for the decisions that affect the quality of homes and services. - -this is demonstrated by: - The Tenant Scrutiny Team carry out in-depth investigations into service areas that show a dip performance or are subject to an increase in complaints at the request of the Service Review Group, at the organisations request or through their own observations.
-The Scrutiny Team act independently and OVH promise to allow full access to information and processes and will act on their recommendations - The Annual Report, produced in partnership with customers provides detailed information on the organisations finances and how customers rent money is spent - 5.
-Quality: To ensure homes are good quality, well maintained, safe and well managed. - -this is demonstrated by: - OVH have carried out a massive programme of investment works to ensure its homes are above the basic level required to meet the governments Decent Homes Standard.
-OVH will continue investing in properties and updating facilities to ensure this standard is maintained in the future - OVH encourages active feedback from customers on its repairs and maintenance services, investment work, measures to meet carbon reduction ambitions and all housing management services to ensure satisfaction with quality remains high - OVH have established a Tenant High Rise Living and Building Safety Group to ensure safety is a joint responsibility and all queries or concerns are addressed - 6.
+- 5. OVH provide regular feedback demonstrating how the customers voice has been taken into account and OVH have changed processes or priorities as result e.g. 'you said - we did' reporting, complaints / customer satisfaction analysis - The OVH Board receive collated customer voice intelligence reports and this information is taken into consideration when approving major expenditure programmes or projects - OVH act on and adopt recommendations made via various elements of the Customer Voice Framework e.g. Service Review Groups or Tenants Policy Review Group - 6.
+Accountability: To allow residents to collectively work in partnership to independently scrutinise and hold their housing association to account for the decisions that affect the quality of homes and services.

+- The Tenant Scrutiny Team carry out in-depth investigations into service areas that show a dip performance or are subject to an increase in complaints at the request of the Service Review Group, at the organisations request or through their own observations.
+The Scrutiny Team act independently and OVH promise to allow full access to information and processes and will act on their recommendations - The Annual Report, produced in partnership with customers provides detailed information on the organisations finances and how customers rent money is spent

+7. Quality: To ensure homes are good quality, well maintained, safe and well managed.

+- OVH have carried out a massive programme of investment works to ensure its homes are above the basic level required to meet the governments Decent Homes Standard.
+OVH will continue investing in properties and updating facilities to ensure this standard is maintained in the future - OVH encourages active feedback from customers on its repairs and maintenance services, investment work, measures to meet carbon reduction ambitions and all housing management services to ensure satisfaction with quality remains high - OVH have established a Tenant High Rise Living and Building Safety Group to ensure safety is a joint responsibility and all queries or concerns are addressed - 8.
 When things go wrong: To provide residents with simple and accessible routes for raising issues, making complaints, and seeking redress.
-And for residents to receive timely advice and support when things go wrong. - this is demonstrated by: - OVH is fully compliant with the Housing Ombudsman's Complaint Handling Code and has a variety of accessible routes for customers to raise dissatisfaction or concerns - The OVH complaints handling service has retained external verification via the Housemark Complaints Accreditation (re-accredited in 2022) - Customer representatives regularly take part in audits to quality check OVH's complaints handling responses and help design standard letter templates
+And for residents to receive timely advice and support when things go wrong.

+- OVH is fully compliant with the Housing Ombudsman's Complaint Handling Code and has a variety of accessible routes for customers to raise dissatisfaction or concerns - The OVH complaints handling service has retained external verification via the Housemark Complaints Accreditation (re-accredited in 2022) - Customer representatives regularly take part in audits to quality check OVH's complaints handling responses and help design standard letter templates

-- 7. Equality, Diversity and Inclusion: We are fully committed to Equality, Diversity, and Inclusion.
+9. Equality, Diversity and Inclusion: We are fully committed to Equality, Diversity, and Inclusion.
 We will continue to promote a positive culture of valuing and celebrating diversity and accepting and including people regardless of their personal characteristics or circumstances.
-Whatever your background, you can expect to be treated fairly, with respect and free from discrimination - this is demonstrated by: - OVH assesses key customer satisfaction measures against known customer profile information to identify any disparity for groups with protected characteristics and puts mitigation measures in place if any are identified - OVH maintains a comprehensive Equality, Diversity and Inclusion Strategy and associated action plan to ensure fair access to services and where required will alter processes to mitigate any differentials that may exist - OVH provides mandatory training (that is periodically refreshed) for all front line staff on equalities issues to raise awareness and promote good practice
+Whatever your background, you can expect to be treated fairly, with respect and free from discrimination.

+- OVH assesses key customer satisfaction measures against known customer profile information to identify any disparity for groups with protected characteristics and puts mitigation measures in place if any are identified - OVH maintains a comprehensive Equality, Diversity and Inclusion Strategy and associated action plan to ensure fair access to services and where required will alter processes to mitigate any differentials that may exist - OVH provides mandatory training (that is periodically refreshed) for all front line staff on equalities issues to raise awareness and promote good practice

-Where do we want to be?
+05 Where do we want to be?